 - Guiding pupils on responding critically and analytically to the questions on films.

-Can be bought with course 8149 – Insights into Paper 1 (Listening, Reading and Translation) (Expert series) as a series of 2 courses for £180
+Can be bought with A Level German: Insights into Paper 1 (Listening, Reading and Translation)

 BENEFITS OF ATTENDING